fred231084g/Freddy/README.md

 Freddy is a Blog Engine Built using Python 3, Flask and Angularjs.
+Freddy can be used with Postgres or MySQL/MariaDB databases

 ### Features